The Best Kerala Itinerary for 7 Days or More

 While like everywhere else in Kerala there's a plethora of options available for different budget types, I highly recommend booking a beach-side spa resort in Kovalam.

-In places like Kochi, Munnar or Trivandrum you can easily stay in budget hotels and explore outdoors all day.
-But Kovalam and the Alapuzha regions are famous for Ayurvedic Spa and medicinal treatment.
+In most places in Kerala you can easily stay in budget hotels and explore outdoors all day.
+But Kovalam and the Alappuzha regions are famous for Ayurvedic Spa and medicinal treatment.
 Why not pamper yourself a bit here?

 Kovalam itinerary for the day